chippyash/Math-Matrix/README.md

 \Chippyash\Math\Matrix\Formatter\AsciiNumeric

-It extends the \chippyash\Matrix\Formatter\Ascii.
+It extends the \Chippyash\Matrix\Formatter\Ascii.
 An additional option 'outputType' is provided that should take one of the following values:

 <pre>